evanconway/palla-takehome/README.md

 ## Add Product Endpoint

 You may also add products to the list.
 The endpoint is `/api/product/create`.
-The request should use the post method and the body contents should contain the following fields:
+The request method is POST and the body contains the following fields:

 | name         | type              |
 | ------------ | ----------------- |